SakRoi/BluetoothAISensor/README.md

 ## Description

 The project is a collection of code that moves accelerometer data over a bluetooth connection and teaches both a k-means algorithm and a neural network to make predictions on that data.
 Centroids and weights gained from the teaching process can be used on nRF5340 to make predictions on the device itself.

-[picture of the architecture]
+The sensor data collected by nRF is stored in a MySQL database after it has been moved to the Raspberry Pi.
+From there the data is fetched to a computer using a python script so that it can be used in the machine learning part of the project.

 ![Architecture](/pictures/arkkitehtuuri.png "Project Architecture")

 Python was used for both the neural network and the k-means algorithm due to its ease of use.
 We used a Python library called Bleak for the bluetooth socket program.
 K-means was built using NumPy and the neural network using TensorFlow.

-[picture of the k-means output]
+After creating both algorithms they were recreated using C language by using the stored weights, biases and k-means centroids.
+This was done so that they could be used on the nRF without needing to transfer sensor data over bluetooth again.

 ![K_Means_Centers](/pictures/k_means_centers.png "K_Means_Centers")

-[picture of the neural network decription]
 ![Neural_Network](/pictures/neural_network_pic.png "Neural_Network")

-[model picture of the neural network]
 ![Neural_Model](/pictures/neural_model.png "Neural_Model")

 ![Confusion_Matrix](/pictures/confusion_matrix.png "Confusion_Matrix")
+Here is a picture of a confusion matrix created based on live sensor data and a taught neural network.
+The same was created using K_Means.
+It shows predicted direction compared to user defined direction.